Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 - Add the protein, which is chicken in this case.

 - Add the greens.
-Now, you can really pack them in there because of your strong foundation of hard veggies an protein.
+Now, you can really pack them in there because of your strong foundation of hard veggies and protein.

-- Add soft veggies and fruits.
+- Add softer veggies and fruits.
 This would be where cucumbers and tomatoes go if we were using them.
 In this case, it’s apples.

-The trick is keeping the jar upright until you eat it to avoid dressing going where it shouldn’t go.
+The trick is to keep the jar upright until you eat it, in order to avoid the dressing going where it shouldn’t go and then making the rest of the salad soggy.

-Before eating the salad, you can give the jar a good shake to toss everything in the dressing, then dump it onto your plate and enjoy!
+Before eating the salad, give the jar a good shake to toss everything in the dressing, then dump it onto your plate and enjoy!
 So easy.

 What if you don’t have mason jars?

-How to double or add more volume to this salad:
+How to double or add more volume to this crunchy chicken salad

 This salad is plenty filling, but an easy way to add more volume would be 1/4 cup of quinoa per container.
-This was actually going to be in the original recipe, but it was fine without it!
-You could also add zoodles, cucumbers or even pasta to make this more filling.
-Another option is eating it with a side of bread or inside a pita pocket or wrap!
+I was actually going to put this in the original recipe, but it was fine without it!
+You could also add zoodles, cucumbers or even a small pasta like rotini to make this more filling.
+Another option is to eat it with a side of bread or inside a pita pocket or wrap.

 To double this recipe, simply double the ingredients and get yourself some more jars or meal prep containers.

 This salad lasts in the fridge for up to 4 days.
-It’s not freezer friendly and it doesn’t need to be reheated!
+It’s not freezer friendly.

 Happy prepping!

-Crunchy Chicken, Spinach, Apple & Carrot Salads & Homemade Dressing
+Crunchy Chicken, Spinach, Apple & Carrot Salad & Homemade Dressing

 Ingredients